How do I claim council tax exemption?

 What do I do if I move accommodation during the academic year?

-If you move to a different borough, you need to submit a QMUL certificate of enrolment to your new local authority’s council tax office, unless you are moving to Tower Hamlets, Newham, Redbridge or Waltham Forest.
+- If you move to a different borough, you need to submit a Queen Mary electronic status letter to your new local authority’s council tax office.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.